ivasholeksii/cypress-boilerplate/README.md

 ## Usage

-To run Cypress tests in interactive mode: `yarn run cypress open`
+To run Cypress tests in interactive mode: `yarn open-cypress`

+To run Cypress test in CLI mode: `yarn test`

 To lint your code using ESLint: `yarn lint`